quay/mirror-registry/README.md

 - generate trusted SSH keys in case the deployment target is the local host (required since the installer is ansible-based)
 - Pulls Quay, Redis, and Postgres containers from quay.io (if using online installer)
 - Sets up systemd files on host machine to ensure that container runtimes are persistent
-- Creates `/etc/quay-install` contains install files, local storage, and config bundle.
+- Creates the folder defined by `--quayRoot` (default: `/etc/quay-install`) contains install files, local storage, and config bundle.
 - Installs Quay and creates an initial user called `init` with an auto-generated password
 - Access credentials are printed at the end of the install routine